Skip to contents

 group

-<tidy-select> A selection of columns to group the data by in addition to treats.
+<tidy-select> A selection of columns to group the data.
 This operates very similarly to .by from dplyr (for more info on that see ?dplyr_by).
-It can also be a character vector, but it can't be an external vector.
+It can also be a character vector.
+If using an external character vector it must be wrapped in curly brackets ({{}}).

 wt